mythology-and-legends-in-warfare

 The “stepping stone” route from Scandinavia to Greenland and Vinland (Newfoundland) utilized a chain of visible natural landmarks:

-- Shetland: The high cliffs of the island of Foula were visible up to 40 miles away in clear conditions.
+- Shetland: The high cliffs of the island of Foula were visible up to 40 miles away in clear conditions, often the first sign of land after crossing the North Sea.

-- Iceland: The immense glaciers (Vatnajökull) on the southeast coast were visible from far out at sea.
+- Iceland: The immense glaciers (Vatnajökull) on the southeast coast were visible from far out at sea, especially the ice cap’s white glare reflecting on clouds.

-- Greenland: The massive ice cap presented a white horizon, and the coastal mountains (like Blåfjell) were unmistakable.
+- Greenland: The massive ice cap presented a white horizon, and the coastal mountains (like Blåfjell, the “Blue Mountain”) were unmistakable.
+Norse navigators knew that the eastern coast of Greenland was often blocked by ice, so they aimed for the southern tip, Hvarf, now Cape Farewell.

 The Role of Birds, Whales, and Currents